isomerpages/moe-nanchiauhigh/_our-academic-curriculum/Departments/Aesthetics.md

 - Food and Consumer Science<br>
 - Music<br>

-Students at the lower secondary are offered all 4 subjects.
-At upper secondary, students can opt to do Art, D&amp;T or Music as an elective subject.<br>
+Students at the lower secondary are offered all 4 subjects (Art, D&amp;T, FCE and Music).
+At upper secondary, students can opt to do Art, D&amp;T or Music as their elective subject.<br>

-Through the Aesthetics subjects, students will learn the fundamental knowledge, skills and concepts&nbsp;through&nbsp;authentic learning experience.<br>
+Through the applied subjects, students will learn the fundamental knowledge, skills and concepts through authentic learning experiences.<br>

 **Staff List:**<br>
 1. Ms Jane Hoe (HOD)<br>